Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium models

-Per the full CRES spectrum model (\autoref{eq:FullModel1}), we convolve the above models for the beta spectrum and $\mathcal{R}_{\mathrm{PSF}}$, then multiply the result by $\epsilon_k$, the detection efficiency for frequency bin $k$ (see \autoref{sec:efficinecy_binning}).
-This produces $\mathcal{S}_k(E_\mathrm{kin})$, the signal probability density function within bin $k$.
-In addition, a false event probability density function $\mathcal{F}(E_\mathrm{kin})$ is introduced. $\mathcal{F}(E_\mathrm{kin})$ is assumed to be flat in energy because the probability to measure RF noise (the only potentially significant expected background source; see \autoref{subsec:electron_data}) is uniform as a function of cyclotron frequency, and energy is approximately linearly related to frequency over a limited range.
-Combining signal and background, the expected tritium event rate within bin $k$ is
+For both tritium data generation and analysis models, the signal probability density function $\mathcal{S}(E_\mathrm{kin})$ is given by \autoref{eq:FullModel1}.
+A false event probability density function $\mathcal{F}(E_\mathrm{kin})$ is also introduced. $\mathcal{F}(E_\mathrm{kin})$ is assumed to be flat in energy because the probability to measure RF noise (the only expected significant background source) is uniform as a function of cyclotron frequency, and energy is approximately linearly related to frequency over a limited range.
+Combining signal and background, the expected tritium event rate is

 where $r_s$ is the signal rate and $r_f$ is the false event rate.
-Binning is handled differently in Bayesian and frequentist analyses, as discussed further in \autoref{sec:final-analysis}.
-During analysis, for all bins, cyclotron frequencies are converted to energies according to \autoref{eq:energytofrequency}, using the magnetic field $B$ from the $^{\mathrm{83m}}$Kr fit procedure in \autoref{sec:deep-trap-data-and-fits}.
-The parameter $B$ is discussed further in \autoref{sec:Bfield_errors}.
+Binning of data is handled differently in Bayesian and frequentist analyses, as discussed in \autoref{sec:final-analysis}.